ropensci/roweb3/content/blog/2023-01-20-ropensci-news-digest-january-2023/index.md

 ### Example of help guidance

-The targets manual (by targets maintainer Will Landau) has an interesting chapter on [how to as for help](https://books.ropensci.org/targets/help.html) that might inspire other contributing guides?
+The targets manual (by targets maintainer Will Landau) has an interesting chapter on [how to ask for help](https://books.ropensci.org/targets/help.html) that might inspire other contributing guides!
 Note the explanation of ["out of office" periods](https://books.ropensci.org/targets/help.html#out-of-office).

+### External libraries and the rOpenSci build system

+Packages needing external system libraries should specify those libraries in the ["SystemRequirements" field of the "DESCRIPTION" file](https://r-pkgs.org/description.html#other-fields).
+Most package installation systems will parse "SystemRequirements" entries using the rules provided at [rstudio/r-system-requirements](https://github.com/rstudio/r-system-requirements).
+Any packages not listed in the "rules" sub-folder of that repository will generally not be automatically installed.
+It is nevertheless still useful to list all external dependencies, to at least aid manual installation.
+Our rOpenSci build system includes libraries listed in the [r-universe-org/base-image](https://github.com/r-universe-org/base-image/blob/master/Dockerfile).
+That list of libraries can easily be extended, so please contact us, or submit a pull request, if you'd like our system to include any additional system libraries.

 ## Last words